biggraph-ai/codex/README.md

 pnpm start
 ```

-Open <http://localhost:3000> and enter your repository URL, branch and GitHub token once.
+Open <http://localhost:3000>, sign in with your Google account and enter your repository URL, branch and GitHub token once.
 After saving, you can send multiple prompts in the conversation UI.
+Chat history for each `userId` and repository is persisted in the `codexdb` Mongo database.
 The server reuses the same clone and creates a pull request for each run.

 **Security note:** the server executes commands and uses your token for pushes.
 Only run it with repositories and credentials you trust.